Religious Trauma & High-Control Recovery Therapy in Las Vegas

 This is your system waking up.

-This is you beginning to return to yourself slowly, gently, in your own pace and your own language.
+This is you beginning to return to yourself; slowly, gently, at your own pace and in your own language.

 You’re not breaking down.